NikitaSmirnov22/NikitaSmirnov22/README.md

 **About me:**
 - Finished my BA in the field of Economics and MA in International Finance(M&A thesis).
 - Currently, available for working opportunities and collaboration.
-- In love with chess and would welcome anyone to join me on chess.com (nickname: shax_i_mat).
+- In love with chess and would welcome everyone to join me on chess.com (nickname: shax_i_mat).

 **Click this [link](https://github.com/NikitaSmirnov22/SPICED_PROJECTS_2022) to see my data science portfolio.**